astewartau/XOR-Crypt/README.md

 # XOR-Crypt
-Command-line program to encrypts and decrypt files using XOR encryption
+Command-line tool and C++ Headers to encrypt and decrypt files using XOR encryption.

+## Instructions
+- Compile main.cpp to build the command-line tool
+- Include xor.hpp for use of the XORCryptFile function

-## Usage
+## Command-line usage
 `xor original_file_path key [new_file_path]`

 - **original_file_path**: The file to encrypt/decrypt